ofts-cqm/VectorCalculator/README.md

 # For My Fellow Programmers:
 - If you want to fork this repository and make some tweaks, just remember to enable assersion (add the following to VM Options: -ea:net.ofts.vecCalc...)

+# SE101 Lab 67:
+- For all students enrolled in SE101 or higher classes, **Please feel free to open an issue if you encountered a bug**.
+I don't have enough time to thoroughly examine the code, so there may be bugs.
+- If you have an idea, feel free to fork this repository and make your changes.
+We should collaborate to conquer these math courses.
+We have even more math courses than students in the faculty of math, which is unfair, but we have the resources that they don't have: coding!
+We let computers do numerous things for us, so why not open your IntelliJ or VS Code and start coding?